alchemy-fr/Phraseanet-Docs/en/Admin/TaskManager.rst

 FTP Pull
 ********

-This tasks fetch data from FTP repository to a local storage.
+This task fetch data from a remote FTP repository to a local storage.
 It can be combined with an archive task to fetch datas.

 Settings
 ^^^^^^^^